This page contains answers to common questions and comments that aren't directly connected to the ratings and how they work.

 No.

-I don't wish to be on HEMA Ratings
+I don't wish to be visible on HEMA Ratings

 Please get in touch with us through our contact page and we'll get it sorted out as soon as possible.